Some countries are opening schools back up again during a pandemic that’s affecting the entire world.

 Children, including very young children, can contract COVID-19.
 Many of them can show no symptoms.
 Those that do get sick tend to experience milder symptoms, such as low-grade fever, fatigue, and cough.

 There will be fear and concern among parents and the overall community.
-However, today, we have 10 tips on how to keep children safe and healthy as they prepare to go back to school:
+However, today, we have 10 tips on how to keep children safe from coronavirus and healthy as they prepare to go back to school:

 - Take their temperature before they go to school: This way, you can make sure they don’t have a fever, get even sicker, and infect their classmates.